 See CERT ERR50-CPP for list of cases.

-The memory leak vulnerability documented in TR24772-1 clause 6.39 exists in C++, unless the programmer takes steps to avoid it.
 The steps mentioned above will mitigate most memory leak issues.

 The mechanisms std::shared_ptr and std::shared_future and similarly constructed reference-counting user code do not detect cycles which will cause leaks because the shared pointers (and hence what they point to) will not be destroyed.